elykwilliams/EvasionPaths/README.md

 See our results _[Efficient Evader Detection in Mobile Sensor Networks](https://arxiv.org/abs/2101.09813)_

 # System Requirements

 This repository uses python modules that are easiest to install using [Anaconda](https://www.anaconda.com/).
 Installation using pip/venv is being tested.

 # Clone Repository

 To download this repository from the command line, use the following

 `git clone https://www.github.com/elykwilliams/evasion-paths.git`

 # Pip Installation

+You will need to navigate to the project folder to use this installation process.

 To install using pip, simply use
 `make install`